 Swift Programming is a self-paced, online program.
 Participants can begin anytime and go at their own speed throughout the program.

-Upon enrollment, you will receive a program invitation email from TCEA’s learning management system (Instructure’s Canvas) that will give you access to the self-paced course.
+Upon enrollment, you will receive a program invitation email from TCEA’s learning management system that will give you access to the self-paced course.
 Within the course, you will find modules that must be moved through in sequential order.
-The modules can be found below.